 Note: The Fulfillment API covers only the transactions that have completed the checkout process.
 This API does not cover pending payment purchases that require upfront payment before shipment.

 In addition to the 'get orders' and 'shipping fulfillment' methods, the Fulfillment API also has a seller-initiated issueRefund method and a full suite of payment dispute methods.
-These methods can only be used by sellers that are enabled for eBay Managed Payments.

 The payment dispute methods allow the seller to retrieve and manage buyer-initiated payment disputes.
 These particular payment disputes are disputes that buyers open up with their payment provider, such as PayPal or Visa, and then the seller is alerted once the payment disputes come into eBay's system